Positron3D/Positron/Printed Parts & CAD Models/Current Release Printed Parts/Panels/Vent Grills/README.md

 `Fish_Bone_Grill` is on the left || `Slanted_Grill` is on the right

+# Template Grill Frames
+We've included some Template Grill Frames for poeople to make their own grills - please feel free to experiment and share!

 # FILE NAME KEY:
 `Part Name - Quantity - Recommended Color - Notes`